KVSlab/turtleFSI/docs/source/using_turtleFSI.rst

 .. note::
     The parameter extrapolation here refers to mesh lifting operator, i.e., how to de extrapolate the deformation of the solid into the fluid to create an ALE frame of reference.
-Laplace is the cheapest in terms of computational cost, but is less robust for large deformations and sharpe edges.
+Laplace is the cheapest in terms of computational cost, but is less robust for large deformations and sharp edges.
 In contrast, biharmonic is very robust, but at the cost of computational efficiency and increased memory load.
-Please confer the literature to find a suitable choice for your problem.

 get_mesh_domain_and_boundaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The function is essential end unique for every problem, and has to be provided for the problem file to run.
+The function is essential and unique for every problem, and has to be provided for the problem file to run.
 Here you read or define your mesh, domain markers, and boundary markers.
 In ``turtle_demo.py`` we
-reade the mesh data from pre-existing ".xdmf" mesh files.
+read the mesh data from pre-existing ".xdmf" mesh files.
 In contrast to defining the domain and
 boundary markers using FEniCS functions, like in the the 'Turek flag'-example (``TF_fsi.py``).

-Any questions regarding how to best create a mesh, we refer to the FEniCS documentation and discourse group, but
+``pygmsh`` and ``meshio`` are relevant tools to create geometries.
+For any question regarding meshing,
-``pygmsh`` in combination with ``meshio`` can be relevant tools to create a lot of geometries.
+we refer to the FEniCS documentation and `discourse group <https://fenicsproject.discourse.group/>`_.

 In ``turtle_demo.py``, the function looks like this::